Formula interface to geom_linerange() and geom_pointrange()

 NA

-, the default, includes if any aesthetics are mapped.
+, the default, includes if any aesthetics are mapped.FALSE

-never includes, and TRUE
+never includes, andTRUE

-It can also be a named logical vector to finely select the aesthetics to
+always includes.
+It can also be a named logical vector to finely select the aesthetics to display.
+To include legend keys for all levels, even when no data exists, useTRUE

-If TRUE
+If

-, display some minimal help.
+, display some minimal help.- inherit

 A logical indicating whether default attributes are inherited.

-An environment in which to look for variables not found in data
+An environment in which to look for variables not found in

-size aesthetic for points (gf_pointrange()
+size aesthetic for points (

 Optional additional arguments passed on to the functions.